Flanders

-Flanders (/ˈflɑːndərz/ FLAHN-dərz (Note: For speakers with the trap–bath split.) or /ˈflændərz/ FLAN-dərz; (Note: For speakers without the trap–bath split.)
-Vlaanderen /nl/) (Note: Flandre /fr/.) is the Dutch-speaking northern majority of Belgium and one of the communities, regions and language areas of Belgium.
+Flanders (/ˈflɑːndərz/ FLAHN-dərz or /ˈflændərz/ FLAN-dərz; Vlaanderen /nl/) (Note: Flandre /fr/.) is the Dutch-speaking northern part of Belgium.
 However, there are several overlapping definitions, including ones related to culture, language, politics, and history, and sometimes involving neighbouring countries.
 The demonym associated with Flanders is Fleming, while the corresponding adjective is Flemish, which can also refer to the collective of Dutch dialects spoken in that area, or more generally the Belgian variant of Standard Dutch.

-Most Flemings live within the Flemish Region, which is a federal state within Belgium with its own elected government.
+Most Flemings live within the Flemish Region (also often referred to as simply Flanders), one of the regions of Belgium, which is a federal state within Belgium with its own elected government.
 However, like Belgium itself, the official capital of Flanders is the City of Brussels, which lies within the Brussels-Capital Region, not the Flemish Region, and the majority of residents there are French speaking.
 The powers of the Flemish Government in Brussels are limited mainly to Flemish culture and education.

 Geographically, Flanders is mainly flat, and incorporates the whole coast of Belgium on the North Sea.
 It borders the French department of Nord to the south-west near the coast, the Dutch provinces of Zeeland, North Brabant and Limburg to the north and east, and the Walloon provinces of Hainaut, Walloon Brabant and Liège to the south.
 Despite accounting for only 45% of Belgium's territory, more than half the population lives there – 6,821,770 (or 58%) out of 11,763,650 Belgian inhabitants, as of January 2024.
 Much of Flanders is agriculturally fertile and densely populated at 501 /km2.
 The Brussels Region is an officially bilingual enclave within the Flemish Region.
 (Note: Only about 8% of Brussels inhabitants identify as Flemish, while the rest identify as French-speaking or non-Belgian.)
 Flanders also has exclaves of its own: Voeren in the east is between Wallonia and the Netherlands and Baarle-Hertog in the north consists of 22 exclaves surrounded by the Netherlands.
 Not including Brussels, there are five present-day Flemish provinces: Antwerp, East Flanders, Flemish Brabant, Limburg and West Flanders.
 The official language is Dutch.